By Vijaylakshmi Nadar

 |Farzeen Shroff in holiday mode with her husband, Somit|

 Chitra Jha, an Inner Child Work facilitator now writing a book, The Science of Conscious Parenting, believes that some of the trauma is caused because most parents have no idea about a child’s essential needs at various stages of his/her growth.
 The birthing process to creates trauma.
 For instance, a C-section creates feelings of inadequacy and under-confidence in a child.
 Lack of adequate parental touch can also generate an issue of trust.

 “All these layers of distrust are formed by the time a child is seven years old, and create repeated negative patterns in life, unless the layers are peeled off, one by one.
 For all this, inner child work is of great help.
 One need not involve the parents in this cleansing because they are not really to be blamed.
 They did what they believed to be right.
 No parent willingly creates problems for the child unless s/he is a sadist.”

-Dr Dayal Mirchandani, psychiatrist and family therapist, reiterates that he often sees clients dealing with issues of anger, resentment, dependency, disabilities, and dysfunctional marriages (when partners end up choosing mates who have the same exact characteristics as either their mother or father) discontent, sexual dysfunction, controlling behaviours and so on.
-“During the course of counselling we can trace these issues back to their troubled equations with the parents and make them aware of it.
+Dr. Dayal Mirchandani, psychiatrist, and family therapist reiterates that he often sees clients dealing with issues of anger, resentment, dependency, disabilities, and dysfunctional marriages (when partners end up choosing mates who have the same exact characteristics as either their mother or father) discontent, sexual dysfunction, controlling behaviors and so on.
+“During the course of counseling, we can trace these issues back to their troubled equations with the parents and make them aware of it.
 Then we assist in the healing process with spiritual practices like the Buddhist Metta meditation.”